zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/runner_technical_vision/_index.md

 out-of-the-box.
 Best practices for GitLab Runner efficiency and reliability are implemented in the shared tool set.

+## Observability ##

 Time spans for every job, step and sub-step are exported via OpenTelemetry and are available as observability data.
 Likewise real-world resource consumption (CPU, memory, etc..) is available for each job.
 Resource consumption is tracked over time and, when an environment permits, resource requests are tailored automatically to the job’s need.

+Resource metrics are fetched by GitLab Runner through the environment-specific plugin for each job.
+Time spans are returned to GitLab Runner with step results.
+Overall capacity and load is aggregated by the autoscaling component within GitLab Runner.
+This metric data is pushed from GitLab Runner to a gRPC endpoint on GitLab for observability purposes, so it can be proxied the the appropriate time-series database.
+Load are also returned to the Job Router for autoscaling and routing purposes.

 ## Routing ##